prysmaticlabs/documentation/website/docs/install/install-with-script.md

 ## Step 5: Run a beacon node using Prysm

 In this step, you'll run a beacon node using Prysm.
-We'll configure your beacon node to connect to your local execution client.
+We'll configure your beacon node to connect to your local execution client using your JWT token.
+First, navigate to your <code>consensus</code> directory.

 <Tabs groupId="os" defaultValue="others" values={[
     {label: 'Windows', value: 'win'},
     {label: 'Linux, MacOS, Arm64', value: 'others'}
 ]}>
   <TabItem value="win">
-    <p>Navigate to your <code>consensus</code> directory.</p>
     <Tabs groupId="network" defaultValue="mainnet" values={[
         {label: 'Mainnet', value: 'mainnet'},
         {label: 'Goerli-Prater', value: 'goerli-prater'},
+        {label: 'Sepolia', value: 'sepolia'},
-        {label: 'Ropsten', value: 'ropsten'}
+        {label: 'Ropsten', value: 'ropsten'}s
     ]}>
       <TabItem value="mainnet">
         <p>Use the following command to start a beacon node that connects to your local execution node using your secret JWT file:</p>